geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/shared-storage-gluster.md

 mount -a
 ```

 For some reason, my nodes won't auto-mount this volume on boot.
-I even tried the trickery below, but they stubbornly refuse to automount.
+I even tried the trickery below, but they stubbornly refuse to automount:

 ```
 echo -e "\n\n# Give GlusterFS 10s to start before \
 mounting\nsleep 10s && mount -a" >> /etc/rc.local